akpatiudo/officenetworklab/README.md

 **Check DHCP:**
 show ip dhcp binding

+###  Configure the CloudTP as an ISP
+1. Assign an IP Address to the Cloud Interface
+  -  Open the CloudTP device.
+  -  Click on the "Config" tab.
+  -  Select "Serial0" (the interface connecting to the router).
+  - Set the following configurations:
+    -  Port Status: On
+    -  Encapsulation: PPP
+    -  IP Address: 203.0.113.1
+    -  Subnet Mask: 255.255.255.0

+### Configure the Router’s Serial2/0 Interface
+On your router, enter configuration mode:
+-  enable
+-   configure terminal
+-  Enter interface configuration mode for Serial2/0:
+    - interface Serial2/0
+    -  ip address 203.0.113.2 255.255.255.0
+    -  encapsulation ppp
+    -  no shutdown
+    -  exit
+**Verify the connection:**
+-  Router# show ip interface brief
+-  Ensure the Serial2/0 interface is UP.

+**Step 3: Set the Default Route to the Cloud**
+To allow the router to forward all external traffic to CloudTP (ISP), configure a default static route:
+-  Router(config)# ip route 0.0.0.0 0.0.0.0 203.0.113.1
+-  This means:
+-  Any traffic with an unknown destination (i.e., the internet) will be sent to 203.0.113.1 (CloudTP).

+###  Step 4: Enable NAT (Optional, for LAN to Internet)
+If your LAN (e.g., VLAN 10, VLAN 20) needs internet access, configure NAT (Network Address Translation) on the router.
+1. Enable NAT on the Routert
+-   access-list 1 permit 192.168.1.0 0.0.0.255
+-  access-list 1 permit 192.168.30.0 0.0.0.255

+-  interface Serial2/0
+-  ip nat outside
+-  exit

+-   interface FastEthernet6/
+-   ip nat inside
+-    exit

+ip nat inside source list 1 interface Serial2/0 overload

+**2. Test Internet Connectivity**
+From a PC in VLAN 10, test by pinging Google's DNS (8.8.8.8):

+PC> ping 8.8.8.8
+If the ping works, your CloudTP is successfully simulating an ISP!

+**Final Verification**
+-  show ip route
+You should see:
+S*   0.0.0.0/0 [1/0] via 203.0.113.1

+**Check NAT Translations:**
+-  Router# show ip nat translations
+-  Check Serial Interface Status:
+    -  show interfaces Serial2/0
+    -  Ensure it is UP/UP.

+Now your CloudTP is acting as an ISP, and your router can reach the internet!
 ### Conclusion
 Your Cisco office lab is now set up with:
 - Two Floors